-Language control: Your range and accuracy of vocabulary and grammar.
-How well you use punctuation and your spelling.
+Language control: How well you use the language functions of ISE I and the range and accuracy of the vocabulary, grammar, punctuation and spelling that you use.

 Reading for writing (task 3 only): How well you use the reading texts from task 2 to write answers using your own words in task 3.